Watch now: Bill mandates dementia training for Illinois health professionals

 Stratton didn't.

-"She was with us every day, so there might have been small signs every day so there might have been small things that I might have missed," she told The Pantagraph in an interview.
+"She was with us every day, so there might have been small signs every day so there might have been small things that I might have missed," she said in an interview.

 The doctor didn't, either.